YV3399/E-jet-family-YV/Documentation/guide.markdown

 ### Engine Start - Ground Power Unit (GPU) Connected, Single-Engine Taxi

+This procedure can be used if a lengthy taxi or hold on the ground is expected.
+Only the #1 engine is started at the gate, the #2 engine is started using cross-bleed from #1 just before takeoff.

 - GPU AC POWER - ON
 - IDG 1 - AUTO
 - IDG 2 - AUTO